By Theresa Harding (updated 7/21/19)

 Self-care is always a form of care considered for women, but it’s often over-looked when it comes to men.
-In this article, I share the top self-care tips for men’s health and wellness.
+In this article, I share with you my top 6 self-care tips for men’s health and wellness.
 I believe it’s important that we don’t eliminate our men from this factor since many men are the head of their family and need to be in optimal shape to remain in their position long-term and in good health.

 This post contains affiliate links which means I will receive a small commission at no charge to you, when you click them to purchase.